 Income tax laws relating to the oil and natural gas industry, such as the treatment of resource taxation or dividends, may in the future be changed or interpreted in a manner that adversely affects the Corporation.

-Furthermore, tax authorities having jurisdiction over the Corporation may disagree with how the Corporation calculates its income for tax purposes or could change administrative practices to the Corporation's detriment.
+The Corporation files all required income tax returns and believes that it is in full compliance with the provisions of the Tax Act and all other applicable federal, provincial and state tax legislation however tax authorities having jurisdiction over the Corporation may disagree with how the Corporation calculates its income for tax purposes or could change administrative practices to the Corporation's detriment.

-During the year ended December 31, 2020, Freehold was reassessed by the CRA and denied the deduction of certain non-capital losses claimed and carried forward in tax returns filed for the years ended December 31, 2015, 2018 and 2019.
-Freehold is currently defending its tax filing position and expects it will be successful defending its position; however, if Freehold is not successful in defending its position Freehold may have additional tax liability owing to the CRA.
+Freehold has been assessed by the CRA to deny the deduction of certain non-capital losses claimed and carried forward in its 2015, 2018, 2019 and 2021 tax returns.
+Freehold is defending its tax filing position and expects it will be successful however, if Freehold is not successful it will have additional tax liability owing to the CRA.
 For additional information, see "Legal Proceedings and Regulatory Actions".